Mike-chege/alx-backend/0x01-caching/README.md

 ## :file_folder: Caching

-This project covers the Python Caching System:
+This project covers the Python Caching System.

 ## :scroll: That is
 - What a caching system is